Rougga: Remains

-Rougga is the site of Henchir-Ronga, which comprises numerous ruins of the Roman era. including the Bararus Amphitheatre The layout of the Roman town is organized around a forum dominated by two temples.... also two large semi circular Cistern s, an amphitheater set in an abandoned quarry, a theater with extensive outbuildings, and a paved domus [house] with remarkable mosaics.
+Rougga is the site of Henchir-Ronga, which comprises numerous ruins of the Roman era. including the Bararus Amphitheatre.
+The layout of the Roman town "is organized around a forum dominated by two temples.... also two large semi circular Cisterns, an amphitheater set in an abandoned quarry, a theater with extensive outbuildings, and a paved domus [house] with remarkable mosaics."